cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 This is not what we want.
 We need to reconfigure the FW NVA NIC with a UDR towards the On-Prem branches pointing to the Concentrator NVA NIC (10.0.10.4).

-Finally, when looking at the return path (from OnPrem to the Azure VNETs) and as per the Concentrator NVA *Effective routes*, traffic is forwarded based on direct peering connectivity directly to the Spoke VNETs, bypassing the FW NVA, which is not what we want either.
+Finally, when looking at the return path (from OnPrem to the Azure VNETs) and as per the Concentrator NVA *Effective routes*, traffic is forwarded based on default peering connectivity directly to the Spoke VNETs, bypassing the FW NVA, which is not what we want either.

 ➡️ Introducing ARS with chained NVAs is not as smooth as with a single NVA.
 BGP propagation of the On-Prem prefixes from the Concentrator NVA to the FW NVA to the ARS is useful for the Spoke VNETs creates issues between the 2 NVAs that need to be corrected.